compumike/meshcore-tcp-mux/DEVELOPMENT.md

 ```

 Review the read-only preflight first, then repeat the same command with `--execute`.
 Inbox synchronization is destructive, and an unexpected queued message is consumed before the harness can identify it as unrelated.
 Reserve both companions for the run and use `--max-unmatched 0` when a completely clean test inbox is required.
 Channel overflow remains fake-companion-only because exercising it on RF would add unnecessary shared-channel traffic.

+## Docker Compose

+The `docker compose` setup described in README.md is preferred versus than the one-off `docker` commands above.